Emergency Medical Services (EMS)

 Lecture Hours: 4 Lab Hours: 6 Repeatable: No Grading: L

-Prerequisite: An American Heart Association CPR-Certification Healthcare Provider card, current throughout the length of the program and be 18 years of age prior to first day of class per certification requirements
+Prerequisite: An American Heart Association CPR-Certification Healthcare Provider card, current throughout the length of the program and be 18 years of age prior to first day of class per certification requirements; Corequisite: EMS 005; Recommended: Completion of MA 004, or equivalent knowledge in anatomy, physiology, and medical terminology

 Advisory Level: Read: 3 Write: 3 Math: None